FAQ- Frequently Asked Questions

 FAQ Question: Do I need to use special chain oil with the Motobriiz chain oiler?

 Answer: Any oil that is recommended for chains will work fine.
 The dry chain lubricants are not recommended because they can dry the inside of components and obstruct flow restrictors.
-Thick oil (high viscosity), such as 90W Gear oil will flow more slowly than the thinner (less viscous) oil, as engine oil 10W.
-A good starting point is the 30W bar and chain oil and you can experiment to see what works best for you and your environmental conditions.
+Thick oil (high viscosity), such as 90W Gear oil will flow more slowly than the thinner (less viscous) oil, like 0W engine oil or Automatic Transmission Fluid (ATF) .
+A good starting point is the thinner oil and you can experiment to see what works best for you and your environmental conditions.
 Do not use oils from spray cans.
 These oils contain carriers/propellants that will boil off and cause the reservoir to pressurize even while the bike is parked causing oil to flow when you don’t want it to.
+For a wider range of oils, we offer an adjustable flow reservoir.

 FAQ Question: Do I really need the water trap?